truenas/documentation/content/SCALE/GettingStarted/Post-installConfiguration.md

 If it successfully receives an IP address, it will display it so you can access the Web UI.
 In the example shown above, TrueNAS is accessible at `10.0.2.15`.

-Some TrueNAS systems are set up without a monitor, making it challenging to determine which IP address has been assigned.
+Some TrueNAS systems are set up without a monitor, making it challenging to determine their assigned IP addresses.
-On networks that support Multicast DNS (mDNS), the hostname and domain can be entered into the address bar of a browser. (`truenas.local` by default).
+On networks that support Multicast DNS (mDNS), you can enter the hostname and domain into a browser's address bar (`truenas.local` by default).

 ## Configuring Network Interfaces